DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 You can also learn more about [bringing your partner and children](https://www.gov.uk/skilled-worker-visa/your-partner-and-children).

+## Learn about life as a teacher in England

+If you’ve successfully used the [Apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) service, and have less than 2 years’ teaching experience, you can get valuable support and mentoring through the [early career framework](https://getintoteaching.education.gov.uk/support-for-early-career-teachers).

+[Read other teachers’ stories](/blog) and research the [English curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

+### Meet non-UK citizens who have made the move to teach in England

+<iframe width="560" height="315" src="https://www.youtube.com/embed/owLXaeerFy8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Plan your move to the UK

 The following resources may be useful as you plan your move: